 As Daisy Farm Crafts continues to grow, I receive lots of emails and questions about our craft of crochet from so many of you.
 I discovered that I am repeating the same advice in personal emails back to you and it finally dawned on me that I should just do a blog post!
-So, I’d like to offer five tips that I give out to help someone get started on a crochet journey.
+So, I’d like to offer five tips for beginning crocheters that I like to give out to help someone get started on a crochet journey.

 Use Big Yarn and Hooks

 When you first start to learn how to crochet, one thing that can really help you with your counting and knowing where to insert your hook is to start big, meaning pick a larger size hook, a J or a K, even L, and thicker yarn, size 4 or 5 weight.
 (Look on the yarn label and you will see a number in a box.)
 It’s sort of like when you were in Kindergarten and learning to write for the very first time and they gave you giant crayons.
 The same idea applies to crochet.
 Having bigger hooks and thicker yarn will help you to see the stitches easier and give your hands a chance to adjust to this new craft.

 Do you see the number 5 in the box?
 That is referring to the thickness of the yarn.
 As a beginner you should start with either a number 4 or 5 type of yarn.
 This will help you hold the yarn easier in your hand.
 This brand is Bernat Softee Baby Chunky.

 TIP: To start working with a skein of yarn like this, start by finding the end that is tucked away in the middle of the ball.
 Dig your hand into the middle and pull it out.
 The end should be hiding in there somewhere.
 It’s much easier to pull from the middle of the skein.